-Link Layer Discovery Protocol

-The IEEE 802.1AB standard defines the Link Layer Discovery Protocol (LLDP).
+Feature overview The IEEE 802.1AB standard defines the Link Layer Discovery Protocol (LLDP).
 LLDP enables stations residing on an 802 LAN to advertise major capabilities and physical descriptions, and allows a network management system (NMS) to access and display this information.
 You can view the information to identify the system topology and detect bad configurations on the LAN.
 The standard is designed to be extensible, providing for the optional exchange of organizational-specific information and data related to other IEEE standards.
 This implementation supports the required basic management set of type-length values (TLVs).
 LLDP is a superset of the Physical Topology MIB (PTOPO) defined in RFC 2922; therefore, support of the basic management set implies functional support for PTOPO.
 As a one-way protocol, LLDP has no request/response sequences.
 Information is advertised by stations that implement the transmit function, and is received and processed by stations that implement the receive function.
+The switch also supports LLDP-MED, which is an extension of the LLDP standard.
+LLDP-MED uses LLDP's organizationally-specific Type-Length-Value (TLV) extensions and defines new TLVs that make it easier for a VoIP deployment in a wired or wireless LAN/MAN environment.
+It also makes mandatory a few optional TLVs from LLDP and recommends not transmitting some TLVs.
 The CN1610 switch supports both the transmit and receive functions to support device discovery.
 Devices are not required to implement both functions; you can enable or disable each function separately on a per-port basis.

-Supported TLVs

-The following TLVs are supported:
+Supported TLVs The following TLVs are supported: Chassis ID Port ID Time to live Port Description System name System Description

-- Chassis ID

-- Port ID

-- ◆ Time to live

-- Port Description

-- System name

-- ♦ System Description

-- System Capability
+• System Capability

-- Management Address
+• Management Address

-LLDP transmit

-The transmit function is configurable with respect to packet construction and timing parameters.
-The required Chassis ID, Port ID, and Time to Live (TTL) TLVs are always included in the LLDPDU (Link Layer Discovery Protocol Data
+LLDP transmit The transmit function is configurable with respect to packet construction and timing parameters.
+The required Chassis ID, Port ID, and Time to Live (TTL) TLVs are always included in the LLDPDU (Link Layer Discovery Protocol Data Unit).

-Unit).
 Inclusion of the optional TLVs in the management set is configurable by the administrator; by default they are not included.
 The transmit function will extract the local system information and build the LLDPDU based on the specified configuration for the port.
 In addition, the administrator has control over timing parameters affecting the TTL of LLDPDUs and the interval in which they are transmitted.

-LLDP receive

-The receive function accepts incoming LLDPDU frames and stores information about the remote stations.
+LLDP receive The receive function accepts incoming LLDPDU frames and stores information about the remote stations.
 Both local and remote data can be displayed by the CLI, and it can be retrieved by using SNMP, as defined in the LLDP MIB definitions.
 LLDP maintains one remote entry per physical network connection.

-LLDP parameters and defaults

-LLDP manages a number of statistical parameters that represent the operation of each transmit and receive function on a per-port basis.
+LLDP parameters and defaults LLDP manages a number of statistical parameters that represent the operation of each transmit and receive function on a per-port basis.
 These can be displayed by the CLI and retrieved by using SNMP, as defined in the MIB definitions.
 The following table summarizes the parameters and information that can be displayed, depending on which LLDP command you use: